gigasquid/gigasquid.github.io/source/_posts/2015-08-19-conversations-with-datomic-part-2.markdown

 Yes, it is a "Bone".

-**Human:** So, if I want to change it to be "Eggs".
-Do I need to retract the current value of "Bone" first and then add the fact of "Eggs"?
+**Human:** So, if I want to change it to be "Eggs",  do I need to retract the current value of "Bone" first and then add the fact of "Eggs"?

 **Datomic:** You certainly could do that and I would understand you perfectly.
 However, if you simply assert a new value for an existing attribute, I will automatically add the retraction for you.